Cops Arrest Mom Working Evening Shift at Pizza Place for Leaving Kids, Ages 10 and 2, Alone

 Is that really helping?

-An Ohio mom has been arrested for leaving her kids, a 10-year-old and a two-year-old, in a motel room while she worked her shift at a pizza shop.
+An Ohio mom has been arrested for leaving her kids, a 10-year-old and a 2-year-old, in a motel room while she worked her shift at a pizza shop.

 A tip to the police led officers to a Motel Six in Youngstown at about 6:15 p.m. on Thursday night.
 The 10-year-old explained that her mom was working and would be home at 10:00 p.m.